-- 8. (1) (a) A stadium or venue owner, as the case may be, must annually and at least 30 days before the expiry of an existing safety certificate in respect of a stadium or venue apply in the prescribed manner to a local authority for a safety certificate in respect of 25 that stadium or venue. - (b) The application for safety certification of an existing stadium or venue must be made within 90 days after the commencement of this Act. - (2) The Minister, in consultation with the Minister of Science and Technology, may prescribe criteria and other requirements to be met to qualify for a stadium or venue 3 safety certificate. - (3) If at the commencement of this Act the criteria and requirements prescribed under subsection (2) are not in place at an existing stadium or venue, they must be complied with within- - (a) two years, if high-risk events are hosted at that stadium or venue; - (b) three years, if medium-risk events are hosted at that stadium or venue; or - (c) five years if, low-risk events are hosted at that stadium or venue, after the commencement of this Act. - (4) (a) The certificate contemplated in subsection (1) must be accompanied by a grading certificate issued by a local authority. - (b) The grading certificate must state the determined safe spectator capacity of the stadium or venue and the level of risk of the event that may be hosted at a stadium or venue. - (c) A local authority may issue a high-risk event grading certificate only after consultation with the relevant authorised member.
+- 8. (1) (a) A stadium or venue owner, as the case may be, must annually and at least 30 days before the expiry of an existing safety certificate in respect of a stadium or venue apply in the prescribed manner to a local authority for a safety certificate in respect of that stadium or venue. - (b) The application for safety certification of an existing stadium or venue must be made within 90 days after the commencement of this Act. - (2) The Minister, in consultation with the Minister of Science and Technology, may prescribe criteria and other requirements to ensure safety of the infrastructure and accommodation at a stadium or venue which must include provision of adequate safe access and sufficient facilities for persons with disabilities. - (3) If at the commencement of this Act the criteria and requirements prescribed under subsection (2) are not in place at an existing stadium or venue, they must be complied with within- - (a) two years, if high-risk events are hosted at that stadium or venue; 35 - (b) three years, if medium-risk events are hosted at that stadium or venue; or - (c) five years if, low-risk events are hosted at that stadium or venue, after the commencement of this Act. - (4) (a) The certificate contemplated in subsection (1) must be accompanied by a grading certificate issued by a local authority. - (b) The grading certificate must state the determined safe spectator capacity of the stadium or venue and the level of risk of the event that may be hosted at a stadium or venue. - (c) A local authority may issue a high-risk event grading certificate only after consultation with the relevant authorised member.